Fine-Tuning Flow Matching via Maximum Likelihood Estimation of Reconstructions: Motivations of Fine-Tuning FM

-Though this shows that the gap between training and inference is bounded, such a gap will inevitably compromise the model's effectiveness.
+\begin{remark}[Theoretical Significance and Connections] This theorem serves as a diagnostic tool, offering an end-to-end decomposition of the inference error into components attributable to the training loss, the vector field network's properties ($L_u$), and numerical discretization.
+By explicitly quantifying the training-inference gap along the entire pipeline, it directly motivates our subsequent work on optimizing based on inference error (\ref{eq:mle-loss}).
+Compared to \citet{benton2024error}, our work further accounts for the accuracy of numerical methods---a factor that significantly affects the model's practical inference performance, as demonstrated in Figures~\ref{fig:Results_different_numerical_precisions}, \ref{fig:numeric_error_comparison_heatmaps}, and \ref{fig:numeric_error_comparison_heatmaps_detailed}.
+Approximating the underlying vector field (e.g., through learning) introduces inherent errors.
+The resulting question of stability and error amplification for classical numerical methods is the core theoretical problem that our theorem resolves.
+While \citet{zhouerror} also conduct error analysis, it is more focused on statistical learning theory, revealing the relationship between convergence rate and sample size.
+It does provide some numerical error analysis, but this belongs to the category of pure numerical analysis, quantifying the isolated discretization error of the approximate network itself rather than offering an end-to-end analysis from training loss to inference error.
+Its primary purpose is to guide how to balance computational cost and accuracy during inference. \end{remark} Though this shows that the gap between training and inference is bounded, such a gap will inevitably compromise the model's effectiveness.
 This theorem indicates that the error in the final generated sample (or action in robot policy) $\varepsilon_N$ will further amplify the training error $\delta$, at least by a multiplicative factor $\exp({L_u })$ with an additive constant.
-This issue becomes particularly severe when predefined paths may cause discontinuities in the vector field (Fig. \ref{fig:flow_dis}), resulting in a large Lipschitz constant $L_u$.
+This issue becomes particularly severe when predefined paths may cause discontinuities in the vector field (Figure \ref{fig:flow_dis}), causing $L_u \to \infty$.
 This motivates our pursuit of a consistent training-inference paradigm that can further optimaize $\varepsilon_N$.
-More specifically, we utilize MLE for fine-tuning based on reconstruction results, and the detailed principles and procedures will be thoroughly discussed in the following subsection.
+More specifically, we will utilize MLE for fine-tuning based on reconstruction results in the next section. \begin{remark}[Discontinuity] Discontinuity differs between FM (ODE) and diffusion models (SDE): SDE discontinuity stems from its (Brownian) diffusion term following statistical laws, which does not exhibit stiff behavior. \end{remark}